If you’re serious about getting your content seen on Instagram, hashtags for Instagram Reels are still one of the most effective tools you can use.

 Add relevant hashtags, and Instagram can push your video to users who’ve interacted with or followed similar topics.
 For brands and creators, this is what makes hashtags such a powerful growth tool: they connect your content to people who are actively interested in that niche.

 Across all tests, remember that in general, relevance beats volume.
-A curated mix of niche, branded, and trending Instagram Reels hashtags can outperform a long, generic list.
+A curated mix of niche, branded, and trending Instagram Reels hashtags will always outperform a generic list.

 Getting the most out of hashtags primarily comes down to strategy.